jeriek/xsec/README.md

 xsec: the cross section evaluation code

-Copyright (C) 2018  Andy Buckley, Ingrid Angelica Vazquez, Anders Kvellestad, Are Raklev,	Pat Scott, Jon Vegard Sparre, Jeriek Van den Abeele
+Copyright (C) 2018  Andy Buckley, Ingrid Angelica Vazquez Holm, Anders Kvellestad, Are Raklev, Pat Scott, Jon Vegard Sparre, Jeriek Van den Abeele

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.